odoo/documentation/content/applications/finance/expenses.rst

 Expenses
 ========

-Odoo **Expenses** streamlines the management of expenses.
-After an employee submits their expenses in Odoo, the expenses are reviewed by management and accounting teams.
-Once approved, payments can then be processed and disbursed back to the employee for reimbursement(s).
+Odoo *Expenses* streamlines the management of expenses.
+After an employee submits their expenses in Odoo, they are reviewed by management and accounting teams.
+Once approved, payments can then be processed, and disbursed back to the employee for reimbursement.

 .. seealso::
    `Odoo Expenses: product page <https://www.odoo.com/app/expenses>`_